raspberrypilearning/creating-resources/README.md

 See our [Markdown Guide](markdown-guide.md) to learn how to write materials in this way.

-See our [Style Guide](style-guide.md) to learn about our preferred methods of formatting markdown.
+See our [Style Guide](style-guide.md) to learn about our preferred methods of formatting Markdown.

 ## Structure

 There is a format to the repository of a Raspberry Pi resource.
-Some resources are larger projects than others and require more structure and organisation to the contents.
+Some resources are larger projects than others, and require more structure and organisation to the contents.

 See our [Resource Structure Guide](structure-guide.md) to learn how to organise the files and folders in your repository.